espressif/esp-idf/docs/en/api-reference/system/esp_event.rst

 Other examples which also adopt ``esp_event`` library:

-    * :example:`NMEA Parser <peripherals/uart/nmea0183_parser>`, which will decode the statements received from GPS.
+    * :example:`NMEA Parser <peripherals/uart/nmea0183_parser>`, which decodes the statements received from GPS.

 API Reference
 -------------